easternkite/Pasterly/README.md

    - Get your bucket URL (e.g., `gs://your-bucket.appspot.com`)

 > To allow uploading image from **Pasterly**, MUST ensure **WRITE** permission is enabled.
+> see the rules of firebase buckets you created.

 2. Plugin Configuration:
    - Open Pasterly settings in Obsidian settings